intel/dffml/CONTRIBUTING.md

 the open bugs are on the project and what the planned enhancements are.
 Everything is done in public because anything is accessible to anyone on the internet and it's important that we all stay on the same page to effectively collaborate.
-Self directed students follow contribution guidelines and communicate their intentions to work on issues within the posted issue rather than other channels of communication which don't allow others to see the status of what's being worked on.
+Self directed contributors follow contribution guidelines and communicate their intentions to work on issues within the posted issue rather than other channels of communication which don't allow others to see the status of what's being worked on.
 This keeps the community in sync so there is no